Willie169/Android-Non-Root/README.md

 fluxbox &
 ```

-Fluxbox will start automatically on VNC server startup.
+Fluxbox windows manager will start automatically on VNC or X server startup.

 ### Openbox in Termux